 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Mission Trails Regional Park is a well-established hiking trail in San Diego.
 The park covers 7,220 acres of natural and developed recreational facilities.
-It is the sixth-largest urban park in the United States.
+Mission Trails Regional Park is the sixth-largest urban park in the United States.
+The elevation gain of the trail is 53 m.
+The trail is generally considered an easy to moderately challenging trail route.
 The park has camp during the San Diego Spring Break Unified School District.
 Regional Park gives you a quick, natural break from the hustle and bustle of urban areas.
-It gives residents and tourists a way to discover San Diego's cultural, historical, and recreational aspects.
+The trail gives residents and tourists a way to discover San Diego's cultural, historical, and recreational aspects.
 The visitors center, along with the park, includes the art gallery.
 You can enjoy the 60 miles of trails, kayaking, on camping on Kumeyaay Lake and Lake Murray.
 Mission Trails Regional Park is open every day of the year.

 Specialty: